iro0087/open-merchandise-management/README.md

 There is an exe if you just want to click to run the program (use wine for linux)

 "e.xlsx" is not meant to be edited.

+First use:

+    -Make sure to start with blank sheets, not like in the examples (they aim to show the architecture of the sheets to respect)
+    -Match the number of sells and orders in the "e.xlsx" file